-Mamuth pipes Mammoth Carbon Products is a World-Class industry leader in the Standard and
+Mamuth pipes Mammoth Carbon Products is a World-Class industry leader in the Standard and Line Pipe distribution space that serves the Energy, Petrochemical and Construction markets

-Line Pipe distribution space that serves the Energy, Petrochemical and services to the energy and industrial markets.
+McJunkin MRC Global is the largest distributor of pipe, valve and fitting products and services to the energy and industrial markets.
 MRC Global serves the oil and gas industry across the upstream, midstream and downstream sectors as well as the chemical and gas distribution market sectors in the USA.